 Sarcoma Diagnosis and Treatment

-The OHSU Knight Cancer Center has outstanding depth of experience in sarcoma.
-We treat hundreds of patients with sarcoma every year.
-We offer:
+The OHSU Knight Cancer Center has outstanding depth of experience in treating sarcoma:

-- Clinical trials for access to promising new treatments.
+• We lead clinical trials for access to promising new sarcoma treatments.

-OHSU uses advanced tests and deep experience to diagnose sarcoma.
-Tests may include:
+We use advanced tests and deep experience to diagnose sarcoma.
+Your tests may include:

 Imaging

-MRI scan: Magnetic resonance imaging scans use radio waves, magnets and a computer to produce detailed images.
-We also offer advanced MRI technology for very early detection and crucial insights into a specific tumor.
-This includes seeing how a treatment is working or predicting whether a treatment might work.
+• MRI scan: Magnetic resonance imaging scans use radio waves to produce detailed images.
+We offer advanced MRI technology for very early detection and crucial insights into your tumor.
+MRI can narrow down the best treatment or see how a treatment is working.

 Biopsy

-Core needle biopsy: Doctors use a hollow needle to remove tissue to see if cancer is present.
+• Core needle biopsy: Doctors use a hollow needle to remove tissue.

-Surgical biopsy: Surgeons remove part of a tumor (incisional biopsy) or all of a tumor (excisional biopsy).
+• Surgical biopsy: Surgeons remove part or all of a tumor.

 Surgery

-Surgery for soft tissue sarcomas: The surgeon's goal is to remove the entire tumor, plus a little healthy tissue around it to make sure all the cancer is taken out.
+Surgery is the most common treatment for sarcoma.
+The surgeon's goal is to remove the entire tumor, plus a little healthy tissue around it, called the margin.
+This is the best way to stop the cancer from coming back.

 Learn more about cancer surgery at the Knight Cancer Institute.